Marine Mammal Trainer Career Profile

 Additionally, trainers teach the animals behaviors that make it safer and easier to collect medical samples, perform exams, and administer medications.
 They usually assist the veterinarian with medical procedures and exams.

 Marine mammal trainers must be physically fit and capable of working outdoors in changing weather conditions and extreme temperatures.
-It is common for trainers to be on call to work as needed on nights, weekends, or holidays.
-They may also be called into work to assist with sick or injured animals.
+It is common for trainers to be on call to work as needed on nights, weekends or holidays.
+They may also be called to assist with sick or injured animals.

-Marine mammal trainers may specialize in working with a specific type of marine mammals such as dolphins, whales, or seals and sea lions.
-Some trainers may spend a large portion of their time involved with public education or demonstrations, while others work primarily behind the scenes.
+Marine mammal trainers may specialize in working with a specific type of marine mammal such as dolphins, whales, or seals and sea lions.
+Some trainers may spend a large portion of their time involved with public education or demonstrations, while others work primarily behind the scenes, doing research or other duties.

 A marine mammal trainer may advance to supervisory positions, such as facility director or curator, though an advanced degree may be necessary for consideration at some institutions.
 There are also marine mammal training opportunities with the U.S. Navy Marine Mammal Program.